FRONT SWAY BAR - PREVENT BoDY ROLL

-If you're interested in improving the handling of your vehicle, you may consider adding a sway bar to the front or to the rear of your vehicle - if it doesn't already have one.
-If your vehicle does have a sway bar, it's advisable to make sure the bushings and links are not worn out.
-Sway bars are available in various sizes, designed to help improve the handling of a vehicle.
+If you're interested in improving the handling of your vehicle, you may consider adding a front sway bar and/or rear sway bar to your vehicle - if it doesn't already have them.
+If your vehicle does have a front sway bar, it's advisable to make sure the bushings and stabilizer links are not worn out.
+Front Sway bars are available in various sizes, designed to help improve the handling of a vehicle.
 Over time, sway bars can eventually break.
 Other parts of the sway bar system, such as the mounting bushings or links, can also wear out.
 Replacing these wearable parts can eliminate any play that might be found in the sway bar system.